Chloroquine and hydroxychloroquine during the COVID-19 pandemic

 Their use was withdrawn as a possible treatment for COVID-19 infection when it proved to have no benefit for hospitalized patients with severe COVID-19 illness in the international Solidarity trial and UK RECOVERY Trial.
 On 15 June 2020, the FDA revoked its emergency use authorization, stating that it was "no longer reasonable to believe" that the drug was effective against COVID-19 or that its benefits outweighed "known and potential risks".
 In fall of 2020, the National Institutes of Health issued treatment guidelines recommending against the use of hydroxychloroquine for COVID-19 except as part of a clinical trial.

 In 2021, hydroxychloroquine was part of the recommended treatment for mild cases in India.

+In 2020, the speculative use of hydroxychloroquine for COVID-19 threatened its availability for people with established indications (malaria and auto-immune diseases).

 Background

 Chloroquine is an anti-malarial medication that is also used against some auto-immune diseases.
 Hydroxychloroquine is more commonly available than chloroquine in the United States.
 Hydroxychloroquine is used as a prophylactic in India.

 Hydroxychloroquine and chloroquine have numerous, potentially serious, side effects, such as retinopathy, hypoglycemia, or life-threatening arrhythmia and cardiomyopathy.
 Both drugs have extensive interactions with prescription drugs, affecting the therapeutic dose and disease mitigation.
 Some people have allergic reactions to these drugs.
 The NIH recommended against the use of a combination of hydroxychloroquine and azithromycin because of the resulting increased risk of sudden cardiac death.
+Widespread administration of chloroquine or hydroxychloroquine, either alone or in combination with azithromycin, among COVID-19 patients, has been associated with increased mortality due to adverse effects, including QT prolongation.

 In October 2021 a large network of companies selling hydroxychloroquine and ivermectin has been disclosed in the US, targeting primarily right-wing and vaccine hesitant groups through social media and conspiracy videos by anti-vaccine activists such as Simone Gold.
 The network had 72,000 customers who collectively paid $15 million for consultations and medications.